In a survey of senior executive buyers, Forrester Research asked if sales people are frequently prepared for their meetings.

-Use metrics that matter to them, not you – that’s why we focused on the KPIs right at the beginning – so you know which numbers to crunch.
+Use metrics that matter to them, not you - that's why we focused on KPIs - so you know which numbers to crunch.

 Know the source of your data, the return on return on investment and how you've calculated your targets.
 They're going to ask you for sure.

 The point of all this is to make your audience completely trust your analysis so they listen to your recommendations.